Close Menu

 Qualifying for SSDI benefits means you cannot work at any job in the national economy.
 The SSA uses a five step review process to determine if they can pay you benefits.

 There are two types of Social Security benefits: Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI) benefits.
 You can file an application online at the Social Security’s website for either one or both.
+If you file for both, then you are filing for concurrent benefits.
 Below, you can find an explanation as to each type of benefit you can apply for:

 Social Security Disability Insurance (SSDI):